Skip to main content

 6. Selects Options Contracts (If OPTIONS)

-For OPTIONS trades, the Supervisor uses a three-phase filtering process:
+For OPTIONS trades, the Supervisor uses a multi-phase filtering process to ensure quality contracts:

 Mike's Top 5 Criteria (Selection Priority)